srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Changed min delta on loop on very high load to 0.01 to prevent stalling of engine
+- Moved back to ubuntu-latest for Github action build (#374)

 ### 🧽 Cleanup & refactoring